 - Identity policy based on the HTTP Basic Authentication.

-Choose the one of your choice, install it and follow the instructions in the README.
-You can also create your own identity policy.
+Install your preferred option, and follow the instructions in the README.
+Alternatively, You can create your own identity policy.

 For basic authentication for instance it will